jgswift/kfiltr/README.md

 var_dump($filter('foo')); // returns 'bar'
 ```

+### Mappers

-Similar to the Filter above, the Mapping pattern implementation is used specifically for building objects through qtil\Factory
+Similar to the Filter approach above, the Mapping approach is used specifically for populating already instantiated objects with input data

 ```php
 <?php